 Older folks, aka “seniors” over 65, are using cannabis in increasing numbers.
 In fact, cannabis consumption by this demographic has doubled since 2015.
 What accounts for this?
 Are there health impacts?
 Are they good or bad?
 Why are seniors turning to the devil’s lettuce?
-Let’s dig a bit deeper into the trends — including potential health repercussions, the rationale for use, safety considerations, consumption methods, and the benefits.
+Let’s dig a bit deeper into the trends and more general cannabis information for seniors — including potential health repercussions, the rationale for use, safety considerations, consumption methods, and the benefits.

 First off, let’s cover the basics.
 Marijuana and hemp are the same plant, i.e., cannabis.
 Marijuana was a term coined during the black market days when cannabis was considered a street drug.
 We’ve learned a lot since then.
 They’re the same plant . . . but different.
 Let’s explore that some more.

 The difference between “marijuana” and “hemp” is in the varying levels of various cannabinoids and terpenes, both of which are found in cannabis.
 However, cannabis in “marijuana” form has psychoactive effects, and that’s due to the higher concentration of THC.
 But marijuana also contains CBD and minor cannabinoids.
 On the flip side, we have hemp: same plant, different ratios of cannabinoids and terpenes.
 Hemp is the government’s name for cannabis that has low THC levels (per the feds, no more than 0.3%) and contains higher levels of CBD and minor cannabinoids than the version of the plant we call marijuana.
 Both produce cannabinoids.
 Both produce terpenes.
 It’s the varying percentage of cannabinoids that separates what we might call pot vs. hemp.
 No matter the percentage of cannabinoids, they’re both technically cannabis.